 The following is a list of key landmarks required in a successful bilobed flap.
 This helps understand the geometry of the illustration above.
-Surgeons can raise this flap in a subcutaenous, submuscular or periosteal plan.
+Surgeons can raise this flap in a subcutaneous, submuscular, or periosteal plan.
 Variations do exist.

 1. Defect Size

 - This is the area that needs to be filled by the bilobed flap.

 - The radius/diameter of the defect is the key to all future measurements.

 2. Pivot Point

 - A distance from the defect is equal to the radius' defect.